-Issue-LU-3.15 No Planned Transition From Park into Plan Area A majority of the land in the Plan area is bounded on its outermost edges by the Anza-Borrego Desert State Park.
+Issue-LU-3.15 No Planned Transition between the State Park and Community Planning Area.
+A majority of the land in the CPA is bounded on its outermost edges by the Anza-Borrego Desert State Park.
 There is no formal plan in place for thoughtfully managing this transition zone area for the mutual benefit of the Park, private landowners in the transition zone, and the community as a whole.

-Goals and Policies to achieve this are discussed in Chapter 6, Special Study Area.
+Goals and Policies to achieve this objective are discussed in Chapter 6, Specific Plans & Special Study Areas.